 Whether it’s a pet owner, supermarket or vet, everyone wants to know where our ingredients come from and any environmental impacts that their sourcing may have had.
 Likewise, they want to know what sourcing policies we are putting in place.

 On a regular basis, we are not only working with our partner organisations but our team often meets suppliers and buyers as well as visiting production sites.
-This gives us a good understanding how our suppliers operate.
-While it can be difficult to get out to all our suppliers, as some of our products have a very complex supply chain, we have put in place initiatives such as regular farm assessments to make sure that our supply chain, back to farm level, supports our responsible sourcing program.
+This gives us a good understanding of how our suppliers operate.

 Purina’s responsible sourcing record is important.
 That’s why we have established long-term sourcing strategies for the materials in our products, so consumers and stakeholders can trust the way our ingredients are sourced.

 Just as we are committed to improving the lives of pets and the people who love them, our parent company Nestlé is committed to enhancing quality of life and contributing to a healthier future for individuals and families, our communities and the planet.Read more about Nestlé in Society

 Because actions speak louder than words, take a few minutes to discover our stories and achievements in short case studies related to this commitment.